perborgen/data_hub/README.md

 Why are we building Datasets.co?

-First off, because it's often tedious to find the right dataset for your machine learning project and hard to know if it's of high or low quality.
+Because it's often tedious to find the right dataset for your machine learning projects and hard to know if it's of high or low quality.

-Datasets.co aims at solving these two problems by gathering as many as possible datasets on a single platform and crowd sourcing the quality assurance by enabling users to provide context and comments on the datasets.
+Datasets.co aims at solving these two problems by gathering as many as possible datasets on a single platform and crowdsourcing the quality assurance of the given datasets.

 **Tech stack:**